 Students will be authorized to leave on their own at the end of class, if that is indicated on the registration form.
 To be dismissed early, students must submit a written note from a parent/guardian to the teacher at the beginning of class.

 Pratt Young Scholars and DICE: all high school students in these two programs are allowed to arrive and leave by themselves, unless we are informed otherwise.
 Please note that we will not call in the event of an absence or late arrival.
+Young Scholars and their parents will be notified via email regarding unexcused absences.

 Change of Information